Early surge of Democratic mail voting sparks worry inside GOP

 Of the more than 9 million voters who requested mail ballots through Monday in Florida, Pennsylvania, North Carolina, Maine and Iowa, the five battleground states where such data is publicly available, 52 percent were Democrats.
-Twenty eight percent were Republicans and 20 percent were unaffiliated.
+Twenty-eight percent were Republicans, and 20 percent were unaffiliated.

 Additional internal Democratic and Republican Party data obtained by The Washington Post shows a similar trend in Ohio, Minnesota, New Hampshire and Wisconsin.